-- Q: What kind of student were you when you were a student at Ochanomizu University? - A: (If you had any interactions with international students at that time, I would be very grateful if you could mention them to me.)
+★Interview with the Instructor ★We interviewed the instructor!

+Q: During your time at Ochanomizu University, what kind of student were you?
+Did you have any interactions with exchange students?

-As a native of a rural area, I was very interested in having a life in Tokyo, which I longed for.
+A: As a native of a rural area, I was very interested in having a life in Tokyo, which I longed for.
+I was very interested in life in Tokyo, which I had longed for.
 I wanted to absorb many things and lead an active life.
-I don't remember any foreign students from overseas back then, and I only exchanged greetings with Okinawan students who came to my dormitory before Okinawa's reversion to Japan. - Q: When and why did you start learning to dress yourself? - A: I enjoyed the classes at the kimono institute I attended when I was in my early thirties, and I wanted to learn more about kimonos, not only to wear them myself, but also to wear them for others. - Q: What attracted you to kimonos? - A: I have loved cloth since I was a child.
-It is natural to think about the long history of kimonos, but kimonos have a long history in Japanese culture. - The kimono has a long history, but it is also the culmination of the subtle aesthetic sensibilities of Japanese culture.
-The high technology of dyeing, weaving, and embroidery, as well as the coordination of obi (belt) and small - The charm of kimono dressing is that you can feel the seasons by coordinating obis and accessories. - Q : Can you tell us about one time that was difficult for you when you were teaching people how to dress? - A: I can't think of any, but I can imagine that a kimono is not just a garment, but it should fit to the center of the body.
-It is challenging to be able to visualize that the body is not just wrapped around the body, but is aligned with the center of the - body.
+I don't remember any foreign students from overseas back then, and I only exchanged greetings with Okinawan students who came to my dormitory before Okinawa's reversion to Japan.

+Q: When and why did you start learning to dress yourself?

+A: I enjoyed the classes at the kimono institute I attended when I was in my early thirties, and I wanted to learn more about kimonos, not only to wear them myself, but also to wear them for others.

+Q: What attracted you to kimonos?

+A: I have loved cloth since I was a child.
+It is natural to think about the long history of kimonos, but kimonos have a long history in Japanese culture.

+The kimono has a long history, but it is also the culmination of the subtle aesthetic sensibilities of Japanese culture.
+The charm of the kimonos lies in its advanced techniques of dyeing, weaving, and embroidery, as well as in the way the seasons can be experienced through the coordination of the obi (belt) and accessories.

+Q: Can you tell us about one time that was difficult for you when you were teaching people how to dress?

+A: I can't think of any, but I can imagine that a kimono is not just a garment, but it should fit to the center of the body.
+It is challenging to be able to visualize that the body is not just wrapped around the body, but is aligned with the center of the body.
 It takes a lot of patience until the back and collar alignments are consistent.

-Q: Can you tell us about one time that made you happy when you were teaching a student how to wear a kimono? - A: In the classes for international students, I was very happy when they struggled with their first kimonos and finished them beautifully, and when their smiles broke out. - When I see a student in a club decide that they want to wear their own hakama for their graduation ceremony, they often say, "I've worked so hard to get this far, and now I can wear it well.
-I am impressed that they have worked so hard to get this far. - Q: What is the best thing about kimonos and yukatas that you would like to share with international students? - A: Kimonos are the national costume of Japan, but they are also suitable for people from any country.
-Even if the shape is the same, the patterns and colors are different. - The variations of patterns and colors are almost infinite.
-If you have a chance, please take a look at what you like and enjoy wearing it. - Q: Do you have a final message for us? - A: Kimonos have been on the decline in Japan, but due to the appreciation of kimonos by people from other countries, they have become the new trend. - I believe that new values are being created by the appreciation of kimonos by people in other countries.
+Q: Can you tell us about one time that made you happy when you were teaching a student how to wear a kimono?

+A: In the classes for international students, I was very happy when they struggled with their first kimonos and finished them beautifully, and when their smiles broke out.
+When I see the students decide they want to wear their own hakama for their graduation ceremony, practice hard, and become able to wear it beautifully, I am impressed to realize how hard they have worked so far.

+Q: What is the best thing about kimonos and yukatas that you would like to share with international students?

+A: Kimonos are the national costume of Japan, but they are also suitable for people from any country.
+Even if the shape is the same, the patterns and colors are different.

+The variations of patterns and colors are almost infinite.
+If you have a chance, please take a look at what you like and enjoy wearing it.

+Q: Do you have a final message for us?

+A: Kimonos have been on the decline in Japan, but due to the appreciation of kimonos by people from other countries, they have become the new trend.

+I believe that new values are being created by the appreciation of kimonos by people in other countries.
 Cultural exchange is really important, and I hope that all international students will return to their countries and tell others about kimonos.
 Also, please introduce to us the ethnic costumes of your home country.

-First, students learn about the history of Kimono.
+First, students learn about the history of kimonos.